actions-rust-lang/setup-rust-toolchain/README.md

 ## Inputs

 All inputs are optional.
+If a [toolchain file](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file) (i.e., `rust-toolchain` or `rust-toolchain.toml`) is found in the root of the repository, it takes precedence.
+All input values are ignored if a toolchain file exists.

 | Name         | Description                                                                       | Default |
 | ------------ | --------------------------------------------------------------------------------- | ------- |